You can have a healthy pregnancy with Type 1 diabetes, but managing your diabetes might be harder.

 You will be offered regular diabetic eye screening during your pregnancy.
 This is to check for signs of diabetic eye disease (diabetic retinopathy).

 Checking your eyes during pregnancy is important.
 The risk of diabetic retinopathy increases in pregnancy.

-Diabetic retinopathy is treatable, especially if it is caught early.
+Diabetic retinopathy can be treated, especially if it is caught early.

-If you decide not to have the test, you should tell the doctor looking after your diabetes care.
+If you decide not to have the test, tell the doctor looking after your diabetes care.